purpleorchid360/KMHinstitute2021/content/diploma/laboratory-diploma.md

 ### Career Options

-This course gives rise to a rather recent and attractive career option in the form of medical laboratory technologists who are entrusted with the responsibility to maintain blood banks, perform and analyze clinical bio-chemistry, hematology, immunology and microbiology tests.
-Self-employment opportunities as well as option to pursue higher studies: M.Sc. in medical laboratory technology are also available to the candidates.
+This course lays down the foundation for candidates who wish to progress their career in Medical laboratory technology.
+They will start their role as technicians and technical assistants who are entrusted with the responsibility to assist the senior technologists in blood banks, perform and analyze clinical bio-chemistry, hematology, immunology and microbiology tests.
+It is ideal they pursue B.Sc. in medical laboratory technology.

 ### Medium